derickr/derickrethans-articles/202606091130-the-other-side-of-the-firehose.rst

 it would have resulted in Xdebug to open a directory as it was a file, and then fail.

-**Conclusion**: Although the LLM models did find bugs, none of them were particularly interesting.
+**Conclusion**: Although the LLM tools did find bugs, they were not particularly groundbreaking.
 Some of the bugs would also have been found by fuzzing, and used a lot less resources in that process.

 Most of the crashes and potential "security" issues would only be a problem if an attacker didn't already have access to the machine that the code runs on itself, or have an IDE talking to Xdebug already.

-If you have access to the machine, you can do worse without these bugs.
-And if you have client access to Xdebug through DBGp, you would have all the functionality that PHP provides, including reading all files on the file system.
+If you have access to the machine, you can do worse without these bugs present.
+If you have client access to Xdebug through DBGp, you would have all the functionality that PHP provides, including reading all files on the file system and running code.

 The generated test cases were generally rubbish, or incomplete.
 The patches that the models came up with were not always comprehensive, or correct.
 I also spent too much time getting AddressSanitizer to do anything, unsuccessfully.

 I think I would have been as quick writing these patches and actual test cases myself, when provided with the issues' causes and the reasoning that was provided.

-I don't think I'll be spending time trying to get these tools to work myself.
+I don't think I'll be spending time trying to get these tools to work myself, but in the right hands with people that know what they're doing, they can find issues that needs to be addressed.
+But the value comes from the humans interpreting their results.